DefinitelyTyped/tsd/docs/INFO.md

 * Use the Github REST apis
 * Github API offers full access to Git and Repos data
 * Github API is rate limited to 60 request per hour unless authenticated
-* Gitraw RAW gets file content and is not rate limited
+* Github RAW gets file content and is not rate limited

 Solution: